How doctors treat the sickest coronavirus patients

 “Those doctors were making heroic efforts to keep their patients alive,” said James Chalmers, a clinical professor at the School of Medicine at the University of Dundee in Scotland.
 “They were doing everything they could.”

-There are no targeted therapeutics or vaccines for the new virus — and so doctors and nurses in the ICUs are left to administer drugs and oxygen to keep the patients alive long enough for their bodies to fight the infection and repair lungs ravaged by pneumonia.
+There are no targeted therapeutics or vaccines for the new virus — and so doctors and nurses in the ICUs are left to administer drugs and oxygen to keep patients alive long enough for their bodies to fight the infection and repair lungs ravaged by pneumonia.

-As the virus attacks the lungs, it becomes harder and harder for patients to get enough oxygen into their blood streams to support their kidneys, livers and hearts.
+As the virus attacks the lungs, it becomes harder and harder for patients to get enough oxygen into their bloodstream to support their kidneys, liver and heart.

 In the worst cases in the Wuhan ICU, the viral pneumonia led to acute respiratory distress syndrome, or ARDS, a life-threatening inflammation in the lungs.